 Hampton Court Palace

 East Molesey, Surrey

 North of the city and a quick escape from Clink lies the beautiful Hampstead Heath.
 It’s a favourite escape for Londoners in this neck of the woods.
 There are not that many picnic areas in London where you can also have a swim if the weather’s warm.
 Hampstead Heath is one of them with its famous bathing ponds and its Parliament Hill Lido.

 Entry to the swimming Lido is around £7.
 There are cheaper entry tickets if you go early or late.
 There are showers and changing facilities and areas to relax around the pool.
 It does get crowded on hot sunny days so our advice would be to enjoy a morning dip before the crowds arrive and then head off with your picnic to find a spot on Parliament Hill where there are great views of the city skyline.
 You can also venture into the fields surrounding the hill.
 With hardly another soul within shouting distance, this may well be the best picnic spot in London…

 Nearest tube: Hampstead Heath

-Picnic if it’s raining
+Opt for an indoor picnic if it’s raining

-Picnic in London’s museums
+Indoor picnics in London’s museums

-If the weather turns on you, then our first recommendation would be to find a cosy pub for a pie and a pint … however, if you do have your heart set on a picnic then there are indoor spots where you can take your own food and enjoy a bit of culture too.
+If the weather turns on you, then our first recommendation would be to find a cosy pub in London for a pie and a pint … however, if you do have your heart set on a picnic then there are indoor spots where you can take your own food and enjoy a bit of culture too.
 The Natural History Museum, The British Museum, The Science Museum and the Victoria and Albert Museum all have picnic areas.
 Most museums in London are free, so get out of the rain and soak up the incredible exhibits in your favourite museum and then find a London picnic spot inside one of these great cultural institutions.